 - Wire wreath frame (I used a 14 inch frame)

 I thought it would be fun to film myself making this wreath and make a short video.
 It is so simple y’all!
 Just watch below.

-Make sure that each socket is facing the front when wrapping.
-You do not want any bulbs on the back as your wreath will be on a wall.
+Make sure that each bulb socket is facing the front as you wrap to avoid bulbs on the back of your wreath when it is placed on the wall.

-When you get to the end of one strand, just plug in the next strand and keep wrapping.
-Wrap until you have a completed wreath.
-Three strands would probably have worked with this wreath but I wanted it REALLY full so I went with four.
+When you get to the end of one strand, plug in the socket ends to the next strand and continue wrapping until you have a completed wreath.
+Three strands would probably have worked but I wanted it REALLY full so I went with four strands total.

-Then just start screwing in your light bulbs.
-Now I used the pearl white lights because that is the look that I wanted for my wreath.
-You can however try any of the patio string lights that Christmas Lights Etc has in stock.
+I used the pearl white lights because that is the look that I wanted for my wreath.
+But, you can try any of the patio string lights that Christmas Lights Etc has in stock.
 They have globe bulbs in clear, white, and even colors!
 You can even choose the color of your wiring.
 Happy shopping!